 At EduMais we believe that making mistakes is the best way to grow and learn.
 Therefore we actively encourage our children to slip up… and our volunteer teachers too!
 With their less-than-perfect Portuguese, our volunteer English teachers demonstrate to the children that taking risks and making mistakes is crucial to learning a new language.
 Using positive and restorative language, we create a safe and supportive classroom culture in which children are not discouraged by the mistakes they make and praise each other for trying.

 During my 9 months at EduMais, I saw a tangible shift in classroom behavior, as well as better student attitudes towards themselves and their learning.
-Our most at-risk students, who live in poverty and have suffered traumatic experiences, our program has been an extraordinary tool.
-Most importantly for repairing emotional damage and building lifetime coping skills.
+For our most at-risk students, who live in poverty and have suffered traumatic experiences, our program has been an extraordinary tool for repairing emotional damage and building lifetime coping skills.

 Students have become more aware of their strengths.
-They have been empowered to learn how to communicate skillfully.
-As a result some of our older students have even actively sought out work experience.
+They have been empowered by the process of learning how to communicate skilfully – some of our older students have even actively sought out work experience as a result.
 With each child better equipped with social and emotional capabilities, the future of Brazil looks that little bit brighter.

 EduMais offers a unique and groundbreaking learning program that I feel proud and humbled to have been a part of.
 I left EduMais a much more resilient, empathetic and self-aware person myself – social and emotional learning in the classroom definitely works both ways!